Huangyuren/unet_SCM/README.md

 * Test: 20 images in data/test/

+You should place pictures (should be square) in directory: "data/train" to train.

 ### Data augmentation

-I use a module called ImageDataGenerator in keras.preprocessing.image to do data augmentation.
+Using ImageDataGenerator in keras.preprocessing.image to do data augmentation.
 We augmented the train dataset to 2000 images in total for nice segmentation result.

 ### Model